There's now a host of streaming services available for Irish viewers to choose from. Here’s all you need to know about the best ones.

 6. Disney+

-Price: €10.99 to €13.99 per month / €99.90 to €139.90 annually
+Price: €8.99 to €15.99 per month / €119.90 to €159.90 annually

 An iconic company and a name familiar to both adults and children alike, Disney launched its own streaming service, Disney+, in the US and Canada in late 2019, and in Ireland in March 2020.

-Its standard plan costs €9.99 a month and allows you to stream on up to two devices at a time in up to 1080p full HD video quality.
-Its premium plan costs €13.99 a month and allows you to stream on up to four devices simultaneously in up to 4K UHD and HDR video.
+Disney's Premium plan costs €15.99 a month and allows you to stream on up to four devices simultaneously in up to 4K UHD and HDR video quality.

-Subscribers also get access to the National Geographic channel as well as Star, which is intended for a more adult audience and features a mix of original and iconic TV shows such as 'Grey's Anatomy' and 'Desperate Housewives'.
-A lot of award-winning shows like 'Dopesick', 'The Bear' and 'Only Murders in the Building', which air on Hulu in the US, are available in Ireland and the UK on Star.
+Subscribers also get access to the National Geographic channel as well as Star, which is intended for a more adult audience and features a mix of original and iconic TV shows such as "Grey's Anatomy" and "Desperate Housewives".
+A lot of award-winning shows like "Dopesick", "The Bear" and "Only Murders in the Building", which air on Hulu in the US, are available in Ireland and the UK on Star.

-7. Peacock
+7. Paramount+

 Price: €5.99 to €11.99 per month